cpb-/yocto-cooker/README.md

 The menu file follows the JSON syntax and contains three main parts:

 - `sources`: which describes how to download the required versions of the layers,
 - `layers`: (optional) the list of the layers used globally for all targets or on a per-target-base
 - `targets`: a collection of targets to build.
+- `local.conf`: a list of lines to be used in the configuration files of all targets (more on this below).

 ### Sources